 Future work can take from this chapter the importance of considering all components of population change and examining processes of change for young adults separately from other age groups.
 A lifecourse approach would be particularly valuable in this regard.
 It is necessary to improve our understanding of the combined contributions of internal and international migration to local population change, and the relationship between these two forms of migration, and between them and natural change.
 Explaining patterns of population change would benefit from focus on the experiences of specific ethnic groups in their particular demographic, geographic and immigration contexts, including investigation of their motivations and migration decision making.
-Developing this body of work in this way will help us to challenge further claims of research and policy at all.
+Developing this body of work in this way will help us to challenge further claims of ethnic retreat and assess whether ethnic residential patterns should be a focus of research and policy at all.